thminggg/homepage/README.md

 ## Personal Homepage

-This repository includes all the projects I have been working on
+This repository includes all the projects and technologies I have been working on

 ## Tech Stack